mzawadzki0/rftop/README.md

 # rftop

 A simple wrapper script for `rm -rf`.

-It displays a summary of counts and sizes, as well as a single prompt for confirmation.
+It displays a summary of file counts and sizes, as well as a single prompt for confirmation.

 # Prerequisites